Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Bogoliubov analysis of excitation spectra

 \subsection{Systems}

 We consider a system of a 2D pseudospin-$\frac12$ Bose gas having two hyperfine spin states (labeled by $\alpha=\ua,\da$).
 The spin-$\alpha$ component is subject to a synthetic magnetic field $B_\alpha$ in the $z$ direction.
 In the case of a gas rotating with an angular frequency $\Omega$, parallel fields $B_\ua=B_\da= 2M\Omega/q$ are induced in the two components in the rotating frame of reference, where $M$ and $q$ are the mass and the fictitious charge, respectively, of a neutral atom.
 An optical dressing technique of Ref.~\cite{Beeler13}, in contrast, can be used to produce antiparallel fields $B_\ua= -B_\da$.
+We focus on a central region of the system where the atomic density is sufficiently uniform and the effect of the harmonic potential can be ignored.
 In the second-quantized form, the Hamiltonian of the system is given by

 where $\rv=(x,y)$ is the coordinate on the 2D plane, $\pv=-i\hbar(\partial_x,\partial_y)$ is the momentum, and $\psih_\alpha(\rv)$ is the bosonic field operator for the spin-$\alpha$ component satisfying the commutation relations $[\psih_\alpha(\rv),\psih_\beta^\dag(\rv')]=\delta_{\alpha\beta}\delta^{(2)}(\rv- \rv')$ and $[\psih_\alpha(\rv),\psih_\beta(\rv')]= [\psih_\alpha^\dag(\rv),\psih_\beta^\dag(\rv')]=0$.
 The gauge field for the spin-$\alpha$ component is given by